TannerRhines/ReadMeGenerator/Develop/README.md

 #

-  ReadMe Generator
+  readme generator
   ## Description
-  a simple command line tool to generate a readme file
+  a simple command line tool to generate a readme

   ## Table of Contents
   -[Installation](##Installation)